 SWAT Training Program Information and Requirements

-Special Weapons and Tactics (SWAT) teams are elite groups within police departments.
-They handle especially demanding law enforcement scenarios that are above and beyond their respective departments' basic responsibilities.
+Special Weapons and Tactics (SWAT) teams are elite groups within police departments that handle law enforcements scenarios that are more demanding than typical police department responsibilities.
 SWAT team members are typically experienced, certified police officers who complete specialized training at approved police academies, which in some cases may be local colleges or universities.

 Aspiring SWAT team officers will find that the rules and regulations for training and certification will vary from state to state, based on individual states' Peace Officer Standards and Training (POST) guidelines.
 For admission to such a program, an applicant must first be a certified police officer, and must typically hold a minimum amount of law enforcement experience, such as a year in the field.
 These programs are commonly offered through police academies, as well as community colleges and universities.
 It should be noted that aspiring SWAT officers hoping to reach higher positions, such as commander or team leader, may be required to complete more advanced coursework.